IGN

-Originally, IGN was the flagship website of IGN Entertainment, a website which owned and operated several other websites oriented towards players' interests, games, and entertainment, such as Rotten Tomatoes, GameSpy, GameStats, VE3D, TeamXbox, Vault Network, FilePlanet, and AskMen, among others.
-IGN was sold to publishing company Ziff Davis in February 2013 and operates as a J2 Global subsidiary.
+Originally, IGN was the flagship website of IGN Entertainment, a website which owned and operated several other websites oriented towards players' interests, games, and entertainment, such as Rotten Tomatoes, GameSpy, GameStats, VE3D, TeamXbox, Vault Network, FilePlanet, and AskMen.
+IGN was sold to publishing company Ziff Davis in February 2013.

 History

-Created in September 1996 as the Imagine Games Network, the IGN content network was founded by publishing executive Jonathan Simpson-Bint and began as five individual websites within Imagine Media: N64.com (later renamed ign64.com), PSXPower, Saturnworld, Next-Generation.com and Ultra Game Players Online.
+IGN was created in September 1996 as the Imagine Games Network, the IGN content network was founded by publishing executive Jonathan Simpson-Bint and began as five individual websites within Imagine Media: N64.com (later renamed ign64.com), PSXPower, Saturnworld, Next-Generation.com and Ultra Game Players Online.
 Imagine expanded on its owned-and-operated websites by creating an affiliate network that included a number of independent fansites such as PSX Nation.com, Sega-Saturn.com, Game Sages, and GameFAQs.
 In 1998, the network launched a new homepage that consolidated the individual sites as system channels under the IGN brand.
 The homepage exposed content from more than 30 different channels.
-Next-Generation and Ultra Game Players Online were not part of this consolidation; U.G.P.O. dissolved with the cancellation of the magazine, and Next-Generation was put "on hold" when Imagine decided to concentrate on launching the short-lived Daily Radar brand.
+Websites Next-Generation and Ultra Game Players Online were not part of this consolidation; U.G.P.O. dissolved with the cancellation of the magazine, and Next-Generation was put "on hold" when Imagine decided to concentrate on launching the short-lived Daily Radar brand.

 In February 1999, PC Magazine named IGN one of the hundred-best websites, alongside competitors GameSpot and CNET Gamecenter.
 That same month, Imagine Media incorporated a spin-off that included IGN and its affiliate channels as Affiliation Networks, while Simpson-Bint remained at the former company.
 In September, the newly spun-out standalone internet media company, changed its name to Snowball.com.
 At the same time, small entertainment website The Den merged into IGN and added non-gaming content to the growing network.
 Snowball held an IPO in 2000, but shed most of its other properties during the dot-com bubble.
 IGN prevailed with growing audience numbers and a newly established subscription service called IGN Insider (later IGN Prime), which led to the shedding of the name "Snowball" and adoption of IGN Entertainment on May 10, 2002.

 In June 2005, IGN reported having 24,000,000 unique visitors per month, with 4.8 million registered users through all departments of the site.
 IGN has been ranked among the top 500 most-visited websites according to Alexa.
-In September 2005, IGN was acquired by Rupert Murdoch's multi-media business empire, News Corporation, for $650 million.
+In September 2005, IGN was acquired by Rupert Murdoch's multimedia business empire, News Corporation, for $650 million.
 IGN celebrated its 10th anniversary on January 12, 2008.
 IGN was headquartered in the Marina Point Parkway office park in Brisbane, California, until it relocated to a smaller office building near AT&T Park in San Francisco on March 29, 2010.
 On May 25, 2011, IGN sold its Direct2Drive division to Gamefly for an undisclosed amount.